Witchybun/Archipelago/worlds/lunacid/docs/setup_en.md

 *Q: My server's port changed and I can't connect.
 How do I fix this?*

 **A: Open the .json file for your related save, and change the port in the save directly.**

+*Q: Nothing is sending and when I pick stuff up I get a lot of red.

+**A: Currently a bug; you likely started the game because your game actually connected.

 *Q: I was sent a key to open a door, but it won't open.*